2024 Loy Krathong & Yee Peng Festival: 10 Places To Celebrate In Chiang Mai – All FREE

 A key part of these festivals is a beautiful tradition called “Tam Phang Patid” (ต๋ามผางปะตี๊ด).
 This roughly translates to “lighting small clay candles,” and it’s a practice deeply rooted in the local culture and religion.

 The main event of Tam Phang Patid takes place at the square in front of the Three Kings Monument, right in the center of the Old City in Chiang Mai.
-On the evening before Loy Krathong, which falls on November 14, 2024, hundreds of dancers from different districts of Chiang Mai gather here in traditional costumes for the Tam Phang Patid ritual.
+On the evening before Loy Krathong, on November 13, 2024 (edited), hundreds of dancers from different districts of Chiang Mai gather here in traditional costumes for the Tam Phang Patid ritual.

 Over 700 participants, young and old, from every district of Chiang Mai Province will take part in the event.